-Often we find ourself waiting in life; waiting to finish work, for the weekend, for our holidays, for retirement, waiting to meet the right partner, the right time to have children, for the baby to stop crying, for the chores to be finished, waiting for the warmer weather, the sun to shine, the flowers to bloom, for the next cigarette, next drink, next caffeine high, next spiritual high, waiting for the end of all the discomfort, the pain, the fear, the longing, for grace to come, for the lightening to strike, for our ‘flaws’ to be fixed, to be free of all conditioning, for the epiphany of realising the truth of who we really are…
+Often we find ourself waiting in life.
+Waiting to finish work, for the weekend, for our holidays, for retirement.
+Waiting to meet the right partner, the right time to have children, for the baby to stop crying, for the chores to be finished.
+Waiting for the warmer weather to come, the sun to shine, the flowers to bloom.
+For the next cigarette, next drink, next caffeine high, next spiritual high.
+For our ‘flaws’ to be fixed, to be free of all conditioning, for the end of all the discomfort, pain, fear and longing.
+For grace to come, for the lightening to strike, for the epiphany of realising the truth of who we really are…

-We can spend a lifetime in waiting, in limbo, convinced that happiness lies under the next stone, around the next corner, over the brow of the next hill, or maybe we start to notice that the waiting never ends, that the goal posts are continually moving, that whenever we do finally get what we think we want, the moment of satisfaction is only ever fleeting, before we become caught in some new cycle of longing and take our seat once more in the waiting room of life.
+We can spend a lifetime in waiting, in limbo, convinced that happiness lies under the next stone, around the next corner, over the brow of the next hill.
+Or maybe we start to notice that the waiting never ends.
+That the goal posts are continually moving.
+That whenever we do finally get what we think we want, the moment of satisfaction is only ever fleeting, before we become caught in some new cycle of longing and take our seat once more in the waiting room of life.

-And what do we find when we really feel it?
-Tingling, pulsing, throbbing sensations, a vibrant, energetic aliveness, the electricity of life; forces moving, aching and softening, resisting and freeing, flowing unpredictably like a current of air, from a playful breeze to a chaotic, rampaging tornado, dancing with light, floating steps then suddenly fiery, punchy and intense; colours, shapes, smells and tastes, sounds, silences, heating and cooling, an immediate, compelling and utterly captivating ‘happening’.
+Tingling, pulsing, throbbing sensations; a vibrant, energetic aliveness; the electricity of life.
+Forces moving – resisting and opening, aching and softening – flowing unpredictably like a current of air, from a playful breeze to a chaotic, rampaging tornado; dancing with light, floating steps, then suddenly fiery, punchy and intense.
+Colours, shapes, smells and tastes; sounds, silences, heating and cooling.
+An immediate, compelling and utterly captivating ‘happening’.

-Beyond all our judgments about what’s right and wrong, there’s beauty in our flaws and our frailties, grace in our kooky, dippy, awkwardness, wonder in all our tender, delicate humanness; that particular way we look, that particular way we walk and talk, all of it, including the ‘imperfections’, going into the make of our unparalleled uniqueness, a human work of art, sculpted and fired by the most talented, prolific artist unimaginable.
+Beyond all our judgments about what’s right and wrong, there’s beauty in our flaws and our frailties; grace in our kooky, dippy, awkwardness; wonder in all our tender, delicate humanness – that particular way we look, that particular way we walk and talk – all of it, including the ‘imperfections’, going into the make of our unparalleled uniqueness; a human work of art, sculpted and fired by the most talented, prolific artist unimaginable.

 We don’t have to be superman or superwoman, don’t have to be anyone else or anywhere else, we can simply be who we already are, here and now.
 What a relief!
 Does a tree ever wish it were taller, had different shaped leaves or grew in a different part of the forest?
 How absurd!